 Our Expanded Realities programme seeks to find new pathways for storytelling at the intersection of art and technology.
-Traditionally we host a free exhibition during the festival at our Central London Festival Hub, platforming a selection of interactive cross-media installations & VR films from around the world.
+Traditionally we host a free exhibition during the festival at our Central London Festival Hub, platforming a selection of interactive cross-media installations and VR films from around the world.

 For this year’s digital edition we are excited to present a web-based exhibition for the first time.
 We will host a mix of curated and newly commissioned work from artists and practitioners pushing the boundaries of interactive non-fiction storytelling.
 The exhibition will be free to access and available internationally from 9th – 15th September.
-A full micro-site that has been specially built to host the exhibition will launch soon.

 A Space Journey by Ingvild Isaksen

 An interactive scenography that invites you to embody, translate, move, and be moved by your immediate surroundings.